toitware/toit-watchdog/README.md

 A package to provide watchdog functionality for containers.

-Only works on an actual ESP.
+Only works on ESP32 devices, including variants such as the ESP32-S3.

 ## Usage